 The dynamic performers bring their experience on Broadway, national tours, international tours, film, and television to this rural setting.
 Although these evenings are billed as concerts, each follows a theme, and the end result an outstanding slice of Broadway musical theater.

 Fantastical Family Night: July 14-15 — Enjoy an extraordinary summer tradition featuring Broadway, Disney, and everything In between.

 Pre-show picnicking (outside the winery ruins) begins at 5 p.m., with food trucks on site offering a range of cusines (or bring your own picnic).
 Performances inside the ruins starting at 7:30 p.m.
-Seating is on folding chairs (VIP and premiums seats have cushions) inside the winery ruins.
+Seating is on folding chairs (VIP and premium seats have cushions) inside the winery ruins.

 Transcendence Theatre Company, 877-424-1414.